-Refer to Specifications and Standard Details Manual and Chapter I, General Instructions.
+Refer to Standard Specifications for Construction and Chapter I, General Instructions.

 If the structure is a part of a road contract, each individual structure in the contract shall be submitted for a separate final review, including the Special Provisions applicable to each structure.